Treatment for Anxiety

 - Constant worrying about financial matters (income stability, pending debt, etc.).

-- Heredity – If you have family members that have suffered from anxiety, your chances of struggling with this illness are much higher.
+- Heredity: If you have family members who have suffered from anxiety, your chances of struggling with this illness are much higher.

 What is an anxiety attack?

 An anxiety attack is a mental state in which you may experience one or several symptoms, often very intense and frightening.
 During an anxiety attack, you may feel as if you will die.
 An overwhelming feeling of helplessness and fear leaves you feeling like you just ran a marathon.
 It drains you physically and emotionally, and it is not uncommon for someone to fall asleep for a long time, right after a panic attack.